 Here’s just a very small sampling of some of the variables we tested.

-6 chocolate chip cookies, labeled with different resting and chocolate variables.
+6 chocolate chip cookies, tested for different rest times and types of chocolate.

 Testing different types of chocolate on cookies baked immediately.
 Winner: chocolate bars.

-3 chocolate chip cookies, labeled with different types of chocolate used in testing.
+3 vegan chocolate chip cookies, different results based on the type of chocolate used.

 Testing different types of chocolate on cookies baked after 24 hours.
 Winner: still chocolate bars (but all were great).

-Six chocolate chip cookies on a sheet pan with different oven temperature tests.
+Six vegan chocolate chip cookies with different results based on oven temperatured used.

 Testing the effect of oven temperature.
 Winner: classic 350ºF.

-sheet pan of 8 cookies labeled with different testing variables.
+sheet pan of 8 chocolate chip cookies labeled with different testing variables.

 Multi-variable testing!
 Winner: 1/4 cup dough + flax egg only + baking soda only

-To me, the perfect cookie has all of those characteristics.
+To me, the perfect cookie has all of those traits.

 And after lots of trial and error, I’m proud to report that these cookies have a soft and almost gooey middle (but not too soft where it’s like you’re eating cake), lovely crispy edges (but not too crispy where it’s like a cracker), and a wonderful chewiness throughout (the kind you can really sink your teeth into).

-Just like their texture, these cookies also have incredible flavor.
-They’re as addictive as classic chocolate chip cookies but have a little more pizazz and depth of flavor, making them extra special.
+These are as addictive as classic chocolate chip cookies but with more pizazz and depth of flavor, making them extra special.

 We also quickly realized that regular chocolate chips weren’t going to cut it in these grown-up cookies.
 We needed big, melty pools of chocolate, which you can achieve by roughly chopping up a (dark) chocolate bar.